tetratecx/tsb-single-vm/README.md

  - [kind](https://kind.sigs.k8s.io/docs/user/quick-start)
  - [minikube](https://minikube.sigs.k8s.io/docs/start) using the [docker driver](https://minikube.sigs.k8s.io/docs/drivers/docker)

+Both `tctl` and `helm` based installation methods are suppported.
+Helper scripts to bootstrap a local `multipass` or cloud based `gcp` Ubuntu VM are available.

 The repo provides support to spin up any arbitrary number of local kubernetes clusters and VM's.
 VM's are implemented as docker containers with systemd support, so that VM onboarding with our onboarding agent and JWK based attestation can be demo'ed.
 TSB is automatically installed on those local kubernetes clusters, as per declarative configuration (more on that later).

 To reduce traffic from cloudsmith, a local docker repository is implemented, which decreases traffic costs and speeds up TSB deployments.